 You will have to file a Form S2 – Motion to Set Aside an Ex Parte Order.
 You have to do this within 10 days after the date of the order.
 The Board might give you more time if you miss this deadline but there is no guarantee.

 You can get forms for filing this motion from the Board, and you may be able to get help from your community legal clinic.
 The Tenant Duty Counsel Program has a tip sheet called I am being evicted because I did not do what I agreed to do.
 What should I do now?
 To find the tip sheet online, go to www.acto.ca and click on For Tenants, then on Tip Sheets.
-There is information about the Tenant Duty Counsel Program, community legal clinics, and the Board starting in Where to get more information and help.
+See Where to get more information and help for information about the Tenant Duty Counsel Program, community legal clinics, and the Board.

 Enforcing the eviction order